-Michael Golde currently serves as Of Counsel to Feldesman Tucker Leifer Fidell LLP, initially joined the firm in 1998 as an associate attorney.
-His practice concentrates in advising and counseling health care and nonprofit organizations, with heavy emphasis on Federally Qualified Health Centers focusing on business transactions and regulatory matters.
-He regularly advises FQHCs, and other health care providers across the country, on complex issues related to health care delivery and collaborative affiliations including; fraud and abuse law, Federal reimbursement/payment issues, graduate medical education programs, non-profit tax issues and, with respect to federally funded organizations, and federal grants management issues.
+Currently serving the firm in an of counsel role, Michael D. Golde concentrates his practice in advising and counseling health care and nonprofit organizations, including many Federally Qualified Health Centers (FQHCs), on business transactions and regulatory matters.
+He regularly advises FQHCs and other health care providers across the country on complex issues related to health care delivery and collaborative affiliations keeping clients apprised of ever-changing laws and regulations.

-Mr. Golde's skills and subject expertise includes: Federal grants, including Public Health Service grants, and grant-related requirements for health care services; federal health care fraud and abuse law; Medicaid and Medicare services and reimbursement issues, graduate medical education and clinical research legal/reimbursement requirements; the Federal Tort Claims Act, non-profit corporation law; federal income tax exemption law; the HIPAA Privacy Rule; and information technology/systems contracting.
+Mr. Golde’s subject matter expertise is quite broad, encompassing: federal grants, including Public Health Service grants, and grant-related requirements for health care services; federal health care fraud and abuse law; graduate medical education; clinical research; the Federal Tort Claims Act; non-profit corporation law; the HIPAA Privacy Rule; and information technology/systems contracting.

 Believing in the important role of health centers within his own community, Mr. Golde has served as a board member of his local FQHC in Yolo County, California for many years and is currently President of the Board of Directors.

 Mr. Golde’s knowledge and experience support clients in moving forward with their missions.

 - Assisting in the creation of new residency programs, including Graduate Medical Education (GME) funding strategies and developing and negotiating master affiliation agreements.

 - Advising and negotiating clients through clinic acquisitions, including developing all manner of implementing agreements.